sous-chefs/ruby_build/README.md

 **Note:** the Ruby will be built whether or not the Ruby exists in the `prefix_path` directory.

+## Known Issues

+Public work on this cookbook has resumed after a hiatus.
+Accordingly, some combinations of versions have issues that you have to work around.

+1. Ubuntu 12.04 and rubinius
+  * Need an apt repo for LLVM as the build tools rely on LLVM version between 3.0 and 3.5
+  * See the `alltherubies` test cookbook for an example
+2. Ubuntu 14.04 and ruby 2.0.0 patch versions <457
+  * The readline and openssl extensions have an [issue](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=741825) patched in 457

 ## <a name="development"></a> Development